Sons of Ingmar

-Sons of Ingmar (Ingmarssönerna), also released in the United Kingdom under the title Dawn of Love, is a 1919 Swedish drama film directed by Victor Sjöström.
+Sons of Ingmar (Ingmarssönerna), also released in the United Kingdom under the title Dawn of Love, is a 1919 Swedish silent drama film directed by Victor Sjöström.
 It is the first part of his adaptation of Selma Lagerlöf's novel Jerusalem, originally published in 1901 and 1902.
 It was followed by a second part, Karin, Daughter of Ingmar, the following year.